-Individuals who are called into Christian ministries are called to continuously pursue their own growth in a godly life so that their ongoing study, prayer, and experience will contribute to their being equipped to minister to others seeking Christian maturity.
+Individuals who are called into Christian ministries are called to pursue their own growth continuously in a godly life so that their ongoing study, prayer and experience contribute to their ministry to others.
 Every student must examine his or her own ways of providing for this growth.
-It is expected that students will intentionally choose corporate and individual, inward and outward, Christian disciplines and service in which to participate on a regular basis.
-The particular choices will vary depending upon individual maturity in Christ, the call of God that is being responded to and developed, the church fellowship to which one belongs, and the expectations of the seminary for the development of ministering persons.
+We expect students to participate in corporate and individual, inward and outward, Christian disciplines and service.
+Their choices will vary depending upon individual maturity in Christ, the call of God in their lives, their church fellowship and expectations of the seminary for the development of ministering persons.

-Students should reflect on the goals stated above and also on important goals of their own.
-They should plan, quarter by quarter, how they will attend to these priorities and seek to be accountable for their intentions.

-Many opportunities are available to students for spiritual formation:
+Reflecting on these goals as well as goals of their own, students should plan, quarter by quarter, how they will attend to these priorities and seek to be accountable for their intentions.
+Many opportunities are available to students for spiritual formation, although not all of these are offered on all campuses:

 - Classes

 - Community Life Gatherings with an emphasis on becoming a whole and holy community

 - Chapel programs with emphases on praise and scriptural challenge

-- Retreats for the whole seminary community, for couples, and for singles
+- Retreats for the whole seminary community, for couples and for singles

-- Prayer groups
+- · Prayer groups

 - Days of prayer

 - Women's organizations

-- Periodic seminars (on caring, time management, stress management, finances, etc.)
+- Periodic seminars on caring, time and stress management and finances

 - Personal one-day retreats

 - Small special interest groups

 - Appointments with special visitors to campus

-All aspects of life at Bethel Seminary are intended to be part of the student's ongoing growth in God.
-Academic study and a life of prayer and service are all part of the picture.
-The call to be a student is a serious Christian commitment and is not less spiritual than aspects that are considered to be "devotional."
-It is expected that students will enter into all aspects of life at Bethel as "unto God."
+All aspects of life at Bethel Seminary are intended to be part of the student's ongoing growth in God, including academic study and a life of prayer and service.
+The call to be a student is a serious Christian commitment, not less spiritual than aspects considered to be devotional.
+It is expected that students enter into all aspects of life at Bethel as "unto God."